The main window features three tabs, the toolbar, the main menu, an interface combo box and additional controls:

 Load Profile reads the configuration from an XML file previously created with the Save Profile command.
 The profiles are useful if you have got multiple simulation configurations each having specific settings.
 The Setup Filter button opens filter configuration.
 Unless you define a filter, the speed limit and other simulation settings apply to all packets traveling through the selected network connection.
 The filter allows you to apply the simulation settings to one or more IP connections, while letting all other traffic flow unrestrictedly.
 The Options button provides access to several user preferences that you may want to adjust.

 On the Latency tab you can specify whether you need latency or a delay to be applied to packets.
-Note that if you choose to process traffic in both directions, the latency will apply twice on a duplex connection, first when the packet comes out, second when a reply comes back in:
+Note that if you choose to process traffic in both directions, the latency will apply twice on a duplex connection, first when the packet comes out, and second when a reply comes back in:

 On the Duplication tab you can specify whether any packets will be duplicated upon receiving or sending out.
 The software merely sends out a duplicate packet twice whether to the remote computer or to the local TCP/IP stack: